 The best thing is that there is no risk, options can be disabled or enabled again to be autoloading.
 But when you’re sure about a plugin that you’ve deleted completely, then deleting the related options will not affect the site, simply because they’re an orphaned tables and removing them completely is the right action.

-Normally, when you uninstall a plugin, the related options should be removed also from the database, unluckily, the’s not the case for all the tools.
+Normally, when you uninstall a plugin, the related options should be removed also from the database, unluckily, it’s not the case for all the tools.
 Lots of these plugins will just remove the file associated with it, but not the options and the data.
 That’s why using this simple, but effective database cleaner will save lots of space and makes the site perform better with fewer options that slow the site and make the loading time a big problem to solve.

 I hope that this helped, do you have other tools to remove orphaned data from the site databases?
 So share them in your comment.